jessezach/robot-framework-local-selenium-grid/README.md

 - Download bash file, place it in your default path or add the path to file to bash profile
 - Provide required permissions to the file chmod +x grid.sh
 - cd to your robot test directory
 - Run your usual robot tests using grid.
-Eg grid.sh -p 4 -d results --include=smoke -v BROWSER:gc Tests
+Eg grid.sh -p 4 -d results --include=smoke -v BROWSER:gc  -v REMOTE_URL:http://localhost:5700/wd/hub Tests
 - -p here means the number of processes.
 Passing -p 1 will run test using pybot and -p 2 and above will trigger tests using pabot.
 - Make sure you you have a BROWSER variable in your suite.
 Pass the value as gc or ff.
 Does not support chrome or firefox variables
 - Pass remote url http://localhost:5700/wd/hub from commandline.